-Eating Thai Satay doesn’t seem complete without the satay dipping sauce and a side of crispy Ajaat salad.
+Eating Thai Satay doesn’t seem complete without the satay chicken, satay dipping sauce, and a crispy Ajaat salad.
 These three recipes are a must for a completely authentic Thai satay experience.
-The salty, sweet, spicy, grilled flavors complement each other incredibly well.
-Combining all three makes you get all the exciting Asian flavors in one setting!

 It is becoming one of our family and friends' favorite salad recipes this summer.
 It offers the best flavor for a simple side dish!